thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - The name of the competition must follow the Competition Requirements Policy.
 Even if you are choosing a name which is obvious for you why it complies with the policy, you must still give an explanation of the name in the "The reason for the name" field.
   - The competition nickname must be the same as the actual name of the competition if it is 32 or fewer characters with few exceptions.
 If the name of the competition is over 32 characters, pick a nickname which is as close as possible to the actual name.
 The nickname is only used for display purposes and is what will be shown on the "Competitions" page and in the "Rankings" page.
-  - The ID must be the same as the name or nickname with few exceptions.
+  - The ID must be the same as the name or nickname with few exceptions (but spaces and special characters must be removed).
 - When writing the location of the venue, please be sure to write with the correct formatting.
 Do not write the country name in the "City name" field.
 If you are from a country that includes the region/state in the "City name" field like the United States, you must write the city name first, and then the state in full.
 - The coordinates of the competition must be set correctly.
 Zoom in on the map pin and make sure it is pointing where the venue is, not to some nearby street.
   - There are two places where coordinates must be updated: one for the location of the competition as a whole under the "Organizer view", and another for the venue itself, under the "Manage schedule" tab and the "Edit venues information" dropdown.
 Usually, these locations listed here are the same, but if your competition spans multiple locations (such as a PBQ day held in a smaller venue on one day of a multi-day competition), update the location of the venue accordingly.
 - The competitor limit of the competition must be listed and must be suitable for the community.
 The WCAT will use past competitions in the area to determine if this competitor limit is acceptable or not.
   - Many regions have minimum competitor limits for competitions with certain events.
 These limits can be found in [this document](https://docs.google.com/document/d/1TacpcAhPCeILFgN1CvQIfguWnRCT7bZNrXJZusA75EU/edit?usp=sharing).
 - The relevant information must be filled out such that the automated registration requirements reflect the rules for signing up to the competition.
 This includes The competitor limit, registration fee, spectator fee, a refund policy, and information on whether or not you are accepting on-site registrations.
-  - The box for extra registration requirements must only be used to explain something regarding the registration requirements or be something important regarding the registration process which is not otherwise reflected.
+  - The box for extra registration requirements must only be used to explain something regarding the registration requirements or something important regarding the registration process which is not otherwise reflected.
 This is the place to include details for a money transfer.
 It is also okay to state that payment details will be sent to the competitor once they register.
 This can include the service through which the potential payment will take place, if Stripe is not being used.
 This can also include that a foreign competitor may contact the organization team to be accepted in case an alternate payment method is used.
 - If you are not from the country/state where the competition will take place, please make sure that the local Delegates are informed of the competition and are okay with you delegating it before you confirm.
 - If your competition is not on a weekend, please mention it in the "remarks" section.